Red Line (TRAX): History

 The 703 route number was first used by the Sandy/University Line, also known as the Murray/Midvale/University Line, which opened on December 15, 2001, along with the University Line.
 The original line from the University to Sandy ran only twice a day during commute hours, while the University Line ran regularly.
 The southern end of the line was discontinued on May 1, 2011, leaving Fashion Place West in Murray as the new southern terminus; the line was briefly renamed the Murray–University Line to reflect the change.
 On August 7, 2011, UTA switched to a color-based naming system and the Sandy–University (Murray–University) Line became the Red Line, while the original SLC Intermodal-Sandy line became the Blue Line.
 That day also marked the opening of the Mid-Jordan extension, running from Fashion Place West through Midvale and West Jordan to the Daybreak development in South Jordan.
-Nine new stations and over 10 miles of tracks were constructed for the Daybreak extension at an estimated cost of $452 million.
+Nine new stations and over 10 miles of track were constructed for the Daybreak extension at an estimated cost of $452 million.